kayomarz/ml-select/README.md

 This is a *React.js* component which functions like an HTML `<select>` *+* auto complete.

+# Using the component

+# TODOS

+1. ReasonML with HTML - DOM interaction using BuckleScript bindings
+2. How to write bindings.
+3. Interact with React.js
+4. Design of CountrySelect.
+   + Create a `Select` component as parent which has all the required functionality.
+   + `CountrySelect` will be a particular case of `Select`.
+   + Identify invalid user input to be handled correctly.
+5. Bring in a test framework to test as we develop.
+6. How users can download and use `CountrySelect`.

+# Steps taken to build the compoent

-Rather than just presenting the code, the steps taken to develop this component, and learn the language are described below .
+The steps taken to develop this component as well as the experience of diving into the ReasonML/ReScript ecosystem are also described below.

-# ReasonML and ReScript

 The purpose of making this component is to explore the **OCaml** based **ReasonML** and **ReScript** for frontend web development.